factionsecurity/factionsecurity.github.io/docs/Faction App Store Extensions.md

 # Submit an Extension
-Send an email to develop [ at ] factionsecurity [dot] com with a link to to your github and a brief explaination of what it does.
+Send an email to develop [ at ] factionsecurity [dot] com with a link to your github and a brief explanation of what it does.